HL7/davinci-crd/input/pagecontent/hooks.md

 <sup>‡</sup> While this hook does not explicitly list PractitionerRole as an expected resource type for userId, it is not prohibited and is included to allow linking the user to a Practitioner in a specific role acting on behalf of a specific Organization.

 Note: While this hook is defined for use when ordering, it is still relevant when proposing (e.g. as part of a consult note) or planning (e.g. as part of a care plan) the use of an intervention.
-All the 'Request' resources support differentiating between plans, proposal and orders.
+All the 'Request' resources support differentiating between plans, proposals, and orders.
 Where CRD Clients have an appropriate workflow and data capture mechanism, this hook **MAY** be used in scenarios that don't involve creating a true order.

 ##### order-sign